 Photographers

 Almost all photographers will benefit from AF.
-As mentioned, continuous autofocus is a must for nature, sports, events and kids photography.
-And in situations where you need to be quick, such as street photography, autofocus will make the difference between getting a picture or not.
+As mentioned, continuous autofocus is a must for nature, sports, events, and children’s photography.
+In situations where you need to be quick, such as street photography, autofocus will make the difference between getting a picture or not.

-If you are a photographer working in a controlled environment such as product photography or an artist who loves manual focus, you can live without autofocus.
-However, the rest will need it.
+If you are a photographer working in a controlled environment, such as product photography, or an artist who loves manual focus, you can live without autofocus.
+However, the rest of us will need it.

 Filmmakers

-There is a widespread thought among some filmmakers that you should not use autofocus.
+There is widespread belief among some filmmakers that you should not use autofocus.
 ‘Real filmmakers don’t use autofocus.‘ This is a shallow statement that considers only certain kinds of filmmakers.

 Of course, pulling focus is an art and a skill that will benefit any filmmaker.
-And in a controlled environment, with a crew and a focus puller helping you, the human touch and rhythm -even with its imperfections- can’t be replaced by an autofocus system.
+In a controlled environment, with a crew and a focus puller helping you, the human touch and rhythm—even with its imperfections—can’t be replaced by an autofocus system.

-But let’s be honest: autofocus in 2022 is not the same as autofocus in 2008.
-The level of perfection is almost scary.
-Also, wedding, nature and sports filmmakers, content creators, self shooters… are also filmmakers, aren’t they?
-So a solid autofocus system will be the only way to get the shot in certain situations.
+Autofocus has come a long way over the years.
+The level of precision nowadays is almost scary.
+Also, wedding, nature, and sports filmmakers, content creators, and self-shooters… are also filmmakers, aren’t they?
+So, a solid autofocus system will be the only way to get the shot in certain situations.

 Although experienced camera operators love to focus manually, technology can help us in uncontrolled situations.
-Continuous autofocus will determine getting the shot or missing it for some b-roll (crowds, people moving, animals, events, etc.).
+Continuous autofocus will determine whether we get the shot or miss it for some b-roll (crowds, people moving, animals, events, etc.).

 Vloggers and content creators